Quasar-Admin-Templates/quasar_prime_admin_template/README.md

     <img src="images/PageSpeedInsights.png" alt="Githelp" width="500" style="border-radius: 12px"/>
 </p>

+## Now also available for TypeScript and script setup! 🚀🚀

 ### Ready to Elevate Your Development Experience?

 If you're considering acquiring this powerful template, head over to my sponsorship page (Sponsor Me).
 Unlock the full